fabanc/geoprocessing-compute-points-offsets/README.md

 ## Description

 This tool creates offset points along line.
-Offset points characterized by:
+Offset points are characterized by:
  - A position along a the source line.
  - A side (left or right of the line)
  - A distance from the line